aifenaike/Semantic_Search_and_Retrieval/README.md

 ### Semantic search
 Have you ever wondered how you can create state-of-the-art sentence embeddings with Transformers and use them in downstream tasks like information retrieval?

 In the last 5 years, Natural Language Processing (NLP) has leaped forward with the introduction of the transformer architecture, which brought large improvements to NLP applications.
-One such application is semantic matching and search.
+One of such application is semantic matching and search.
 Semantic search applies user intent, context, and conceptual meanings to match a user query to the corresponding content.
 It uses vector search and machine learning to return results that aim to match a user’s query, even when there are no word matches.
-These components work together to retrieve and rank results based on meaning.
+These components work together to retrieve and rank results based on meaningand proximity to a user-defined query.

 In this project, I will illustrate how to build a semantic search engine using state-of-the-art transformer-based deep learning models.
-In this workflow, we will build a system for accessing and retrieving the most appropriate information from text based on a particular query given by the user, with the help of context-based indexing.
+In  implementing this workflow, we will build a system for accessing and retrieving the most appropriate information from text based on a particular query given by the user, with the help of context-based indexing.

 ![Process Workflow](static/workflow.png)